mfgc76/ookdbaddin/README.md

 # ookdbaddin
-openoffice calc addin to connect to kdb+
+openoffice calc add-in to connect to kdb+

 This addin adds a formula Q() to openoffice calc to send a command to q.
 It may return an atom/list/table